parthrastogicoder/Stick_Hero_Clone/README.md

 - **Player Control**: Allows the player to move and invert.
 - **GameOver Logic**: Handles player falls and game restarts.
 - **Score Tracking**: Keeps track of player performance throughout the game.
+- **Reviving**: Using 5  mushrooms player revives.
 - **Design Patterns**: Utilizes Factory and Null object design patterns for sound generation.
 - **JUnit Testing**: Includes unit tests to ensure the reliability and correctness of the game components.
 - **OOP Concepts**: Implements encapsulation and inheritance for a structured and efficient codebase.
+- **Multithreading**: Implements multithreading in sound .
+- **Serialization**: Used to save game and run game.

 ## How to Run
 1. mvn clean
 2. mvn compile
 3. mvn package
 4. mvn exec:java

+   For JUnit Testing : Go to TestRunner class and start.

 ## Project Structure
 - **`StickMan`**: Main application class for launching the game.